dkl101001/BLOOMCORE-/README.md

 BLOOMCORE

+Sovereign security for non-deterministic systems.

-A system spine for building, auditing, and evolving non-deterministic architectures under pressure.
+BLOOMCORE is a system spine for preserving identity, continuity, and authorship in architectures that evolve under pressure.

-BLOOMCORE is not a framework, library, or demo.
+It is not a framework, library, or demo.
-It is a continuity-preserving system spine.
+It is sovereign security for work that cannot afford to lose itself.

-It exists for work that must:
+BLOOMCORE exists for systems that must:
 	•	run for years, not weeks
 	•	survive drift, failure, and hostile conditions
+	•	evolve without erasing intent or lineage
-	•	remain accountable without freezing evolution
+	•	remain auditable without freezing emergence
-	•	preserve authorship, lineage, and intent over time
+	•	stay open without being silently extracted or enclosed

 ⸻